mmartamagna/Covid-19-Scandinavian-countries/README.md

 ```
 <img width="500" alt="table 3" src="https://user-images.githubusercontent.com/87983033/219318735-2476645e-6a65-4f69-a958-4279e17c50da.png">

+The first evidence is the $\delta$ for cases in the first specification ($t_{0}$ = March 18) to be not significant: this means that, in the first three weeks of workplace closure and gathering restrictions, there was no significant difference (in terms of cases) between Sweden and Denmark.
+However, the coefficient becomes significant when considering the beginning of the treatment after two weeks ($t_{0}$=April 1): this is reasonable since many studies suggest that lockdown effects can not be observed right after its introduction, but following two or three weeks (Goodman-Bacon and Marcus, 2020; Bonacini et al., 2021; Juranek et al., 2021).
+NPIs effects on cases are even stronger (and more significant) when considering $t_{0}$=April 8, three weeks after the NPIs introduction.
+In fact, considering a 7-day moving average, the restrictive policies are estimated to have avoided around 16 cases per million per day in Denmark in the considered three-week period.

+For what concerns deaths, the $\delta$ is significant since the first specification ($t_{0}$=March 18) and it remains so also in the following two.
+As for cases, the estimates increase (in absolute value) as the beginning of the treatment is artificially postponed to April 1 and April 8.
+Particularly, in the third specification ($t_{0}$=April 8) the coefficient $\delta$=5.14 in absolute value, indicating that the NPIs introduction avoided on average 5 deaths per million in Denmark in that period.

 ### 4.3 Event-study approach
 As previously said, the event-study approach allows to inspect how the “lockdown effect” changed over time and the extent to which it remained significant.
 Restrictions were heavier in Denmark than in Sweden until June 3, where the policies were placed on the same level (both countries forbade gatherings greater than 10 people).
 We estimated an event-study model using 7-day moving average observations up to June 3 in order to evaluate the joint effect of workplace closures and gatherings restrictions in the eleven weeks after the policies introduction (March 18).
 The model has the following form: